fb

 prototyping is a balancing act

-Concept-stage prototypes are basically non-functioning “stage props”.
-Their primary use is to explain the basic idea to fellow collaborators, designers, engineers, illustrators and patent attorneys.
-In many cases, these initial prototypes can be made of just about anything.
+In many cases, concept-stage prototypes can be made of just about anything.
 Common materials include: wood, cardboard, Styrofoam, modeling clay, or even wads of aluminum foil and duct tape.
-It really doesn’t matter because they serve only as discussion points when telling “the story”.
+It really doesn’t matter.
+They only serve as a conversation starter for the development team.

-Additional prototypes are often required throughout the development process.
-The total number will usually depend on the complexity of the product and the number of individuals involved in the design phase.
+In addition to the generalizations listed above, additional prototypes are often required throughout the development process.
+The total number will usually depend on the complexity of the product and number of contributors involved in the design process.
+A good example would be the challenge of collaborating with contributors in multiple locations and time zones, who speak different languages.

 A Sad Example of Wasteful Prototyping